wiseflat/ansible-peertube/README.md

 ## Create a DNS A record

-For generating new letsencrypt certificate, your domain needs to point to your public IP address and a webserver needs to listen on port 80
+For generating new letsencrypt certificate, your domain needs to point to your public IP address

 ## Deploy peertube

 Nginx needs to be set up wihout a https virtualhost the first time because you don't have your letsencrypt certificate yet.

-### Disable the ssl nginx vhost in env/group_vars/peertube.yml
+Disable the ssl nginx vhost in env/group_vars/peertube.yml

 ```